-Not all businesses have the cash to splash on an extravagant Christmas marketing campaign.
-After a year like 2020, it’s likely your company has had to make some spending cuts - and your marketing budget probably felt the pinch.
+Not all businesses have the cash to splash on an extravagant Christmas marketing campaigns.
+After the last few years, it’s likely your company has had to make some spending cuts - and your marketing budget probably felt the pinch.

 But you don’t need to go wild spending money on your Christmas marketing strategy to make a good impression with clients and prospects this year.
 Try these free Christmas marketing ideas and boost your visibility on the market.

 Just demonstrating that you know how to respond to different occasions bodes well with clients as it shows you plan ahead.
 Have a bit of fun Christmas-ifying your website and social headers.
-For example, change the colour of your logo or background to red and green or add a Santa hat to your logo.
+For example, change the colour of your logo or background to red and green or add a Santa hat to your logo, switch out your social media headers for Christmas designs (again Canva is great for this!).

-It’s likely your budget for client Christmas gifts has also taken a hit this year, so running a Christmas offer is one way to make it up to them.
+If your budget for client Christmas gifts is tight this year, running a Christmas offer is one way to make it up to them.

 To advertise the offer, you could create a landing page with the details of the offer and drive all interested traffic to that page using your social channels, email, etc. Once the client hits the landing page, have them enter their email address through a form to demonstrate interest and you can then pass on these details to recruiters to follow up.